It takes more thanto solve complexproblems.It takes wearing many hats.

 Designers carry the work of many roles but the title of one

 You run discovery in the morning, present strategy at lunch, build prototypes in the afternoon, and update stakeholders before you log off.
 None of that shows up in your title.
-Figma's 2025 research found that nearly two-thirds of product builders identify with two or more roles.

 64%